This season, we got to do something I have been wanting to do, but could never

 This painting is one of the most successful because it's subtle.
 It's not so

-chest of drawers right next to her on a beach and if you look at it?
-It looks
+right next to her on a beach and if you look at it?
+It looks like it's a hand

-like it's a hand tinted photograph and yet what you're looking at is
+tinted photograph and yet what you're looking at is completely impossible, and

-showing us something extraordinary that nobody else would have imagined I
+extraordinary that nobody else would have imagined I think is what makes that

-think is what makes that painting just so special in the collection.
+painting just so special in the collection.

 One of the great pleasures of being here at the museum is that I've had a long